 On the bottom part of the hill, it's colder so vegetation is slower.
-Very old 60 plus+ Gamay and Pineau D'Aunis as well as Cabernet Franc are grown here, as well as very old Sauvignon that is over 100.
+Very old 60 plus+ Gamay and Pineau D'Aunis as well as Cabernet Franc are grown here.
+There is also very old Sauvignon that is over 100.

 This land totals 8 h, with 1 h being rented to a young guy.

-FUN ASIDE: Michel has been experimenting with his dog Balou's hair to scare away chevreuils.
+FUN FACTOID: Michel has been experimenting with his dog Balou's hair to scare away chevreuils.

 "I have no idea if it's actually working.
 But it's worth a shot!"

 Obviously, it wouldn't be fair to not show you what Balou looks like.

-The most interesting factoid of the visit is how the estate and lieu-dit got the names Les Maisons Brûlées (the burned houses): the vineyards on the bottom of the hill are planted on the soils of a village that completely (and mysteriously) burned down.
+The most interesting factoid of the visit is how the estate and lieu-dit got the names Les Maisons Brûlées (the burned houses): the vineyards on the bottom of the hill are planted on the ruins of a village that completely and mysteriously burned down.
 You can spot the stones that were used to make these houses -which were presumably easy to stack on top of each other- all over the vineyards.

-You can spot these easily in the superficial soil, but they are especially present in the subsoil.
-Interestingly, all the the vines planted in this area are franc de pied.
+While noticeable in the top soil, but they are especially present in the subsoil.
+Interestingly, all the vines planted in this area are franc de pied.